 Students are given thorough training in Voice and Speech, Stage Movement, Dance and Singing.
 The course is also characterised by the many opportunities to perform: each academic year culminates with the production of a full-length play; students across the three years perform in student directed and devised acting exercises and etudes as well as in full-length plays.
 A methodical approach to reflection, as well as written and oral communication skills is also taught in parallel to acting techniques and skills.

 The purpose of The Science of Acting is to make the ways and means by which high quality acting is achieved clearly defined, understandable and made into a workable knowledge system.
 Most British acting schools set high standards for the technical skills they teach (voice, movement, singing, and so on) but they are often neglectful of providing clear points of reference that underpins the actor’s creative process.
-Since its opening, it has been the Academy’s aim to clarify and demystify the actor’s process and offer training that allows students to be able to play any part, in any style for any medium.
+Since its opening, it has been the School’s aim to clarify and demystify the actor’s process and offer training that allows students to be able to play any part, in any style for any medium.

 The School of the Science of Acting was founded in 1991 by Sam Kogan.
 Kogan studied acting and stage directing at GITIS, the State Institute of Theatre Arts (now The Russian Academy of Theatre Arts) in Moscow, under the tutelage of Professor Maria Knebel, herself a pupil of Stanislavski and later a close colleague.

 The Science of Acting offers clear and applicable guidelines for the study of human behaviour, thought processes, dramatic analysis and acting, utilised within the context of performance and creation of character.
 It is believed at the School that good acting can only be achieved when the actor is acting as though unobserved.
-Through the teachings at the Academy, this quality of acting can be achieved – starting with interrogation of the usual definitions of what acting is, i.e. ‘reacting’, ‘being in the moment’, ‘all about emotions’ or as Stanislavski believed ‘feelings’.
+Through the teachings at the School, this quality of acting can be achieved – starting with interrogation of the usual definitions of what acting is, i.e. ‘reacting’, ‘being in the moment’, ‘all about emotions’ or as Stanislavski believed ‘feelings’.

 The Science of Acting goes to the roots of all these phenomena by classifying and explaining the origins, patterns, consequences and manifestations of thoughts, of which reactions, feelings, emotions and behaviours are all manifestations.
 This ground breaking work has been set down in the book The Science of Acting written by Sam Kogan and published in 2010 by Routledge, making ours one of the very few drama schools in the world to have a book published on the acting technique it has developed.

-The continued success of the School underlines the notion that there remains a need within the industry for the Academy’s approach to drama training; i.e. the provision of a clear and critically measurable methodology.
+The continued success of the School underlines the notion that there remains a need within the industry for the School’s approach to drama training; i.e. the provision of a clear and critically measurable methodology.
 We are intent on producing graduates who are highly skilled, self-reliant artists and individuals, who can manage their own careers and are able to create their own professional work.

 To understand how we train our Directors, click the link to download our 3 year ‘Actor to Director pathway explained’.